sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 ## Functional Constructs

 ### Mutation
 I put 99 beers on the shelf.
 The shelf now has 99 beers.
 Hence, the real world has state.

-In programming terms I take a variable "x" to be the shelf, and I give x a value of 99.
-If I take one away then x is 98 beers.
-The shelf has state and is mutable.

-This is the same way computer memory works.
-I store value in a register or in a memory location and it's stays there.

-Does the real world have mutable state?
-Certainly seems like the mutable state matches our _view_ of the world better and I can't argue with that -- this is the "pure functional programming is a lie" bit.

-But pure functional programming does match mathematics.
-That means that it's easier to prove what happened in a mathematical and conclusive fashion.
-In pure functional languages beers don't just disappear - there's a reason that can be traced! (very useful!), i.e. data is immutable.

-### Immutable
+I take one down, and drink it, and now the shelf has 98 beers (and so on).
+The shelf has state has changed from 99 to 98 beers, i.e. mutated.
+The shelf is like a memory location in a computer and the count of beers is the value stored there.

 Pure functional languages don't allow mutation.
 In our beer analogy, the shelf with 99 beers can never be anything else.
-If you want a shelf with 98 beers, you'll need a _new_ shelf because the shelf with 99 beers _cannot_ mutabe changed (i.e. mutate).
+If you want a shelf with 98 beers, you'll need a _new_ shelf because the shelf with 99 beers _cannot_  changed (i.e. mutate).
+Sounds wasteful!
+In pure functional languages beers don't just disappear - there's a reason (very useful!).

-This seems impractical (think of the garbage collection!), and difficult to understand.

-In a pure functional language this concept of immutable state is taken even one step further - we need to know how the state was changed.
-In a pure functional language state changes are realized with functions which can be seen and reduced - which can get very complex as the entire state of the world (the program) needs to be traceable to every action that caused a change.
+Does the real world have mutable state?
+Certainly seems like the mutable state matches our _view_ of the world better and I can't argue with that -- this is the "pure functional programming is a lie"...

 ### Diagram